Creating an effective homepage is simple: Use these 7 elements and… that’s it!

 - Latest articles

 That’s a long list to remember!
-Grab this website review checklist that has all the points of a successful website at one glance.
+Grab this website review checklist that has all the components of a successful website at one glance.

 What Else Can You Put on Your Homepage?